Blendify/blender-manual/trunk/blender_docs/manual/interface/undo_redo.rst

    :Hotkey:    :kbd:`F9`

 After an operation is complete you can tweak the parameters of the operation afterwards.
-In editors that support it, there is a "heads up display" panel in the bottom left based on your last operation preformed; dependent on mode and context.
+In editors that support it, there is a "head-up display" panel in the bottom left based on the last performed operation; dependent on mode and context.
-Alternately, you can create a pop-up with :kbd:`F9` does the same thing.
+Alternatively, you can create a pop-up with :kbd:`F9` does the same thing.

 For example, if your last operation was a rotation in *Object Mode*, Blender will show you the last value changed for the angle (see Fig. :ref:`fig-interface-redo-last` left),